thoughtspot/thoughtspot.github.io/_release/notes.md

 A problem where some users could not log in through SSO after an upgrade has been fixed.

-Fan-trap queries no longer have more grouping columns then necessary.
+Fan-trap queries no longer have more grouping columns than necessary.

 An issue with worksheets showing incomplete compound-column joins has been fixed.